SCHWARZ | The Function of the University Classroom

 “It can never be satisfied, the mind, never.”

 I wish to discuss what University professors do other than engaging in research and conveying crucial information.
-In the midst my 56th year since arriving at Cornell I continue to reflect on my teaching goals and to savor the joy I take in teaching.
+In the midst of my 56th year since arriving at Cornell I continue to reflect on my teaching goals and to savor the joy I take in teaching.

 If career preparation is the daily prose of the University, then the poetry is what happens when teachers and students join in the pursuit of knowledge, working collaboratively to create communities of inquiry in which we learn together, muster evidence and respond to the ideas of others with respect.